VILORIA2152015/webtech-lec/README.txt

 This website is about Web Systems and Technologies.
-To have the full experience of the website you need to connect to the internet.
+To have the full experience of the website it's advisable for you to connect to the internet.

 #############################################################